 Crispy oven-baked marinated artichoke hearts is the easiest recipe ever.
 It is so simple to cook marinated, canned, or frozen artichoke hearts in the oven on high heat to get crispy outside and tender inside.
 It is a fun way to prepare artichokes and one of the best ways to cook them up for a warm healthy snack.
 A quick recipe for anyone that likes finding new ways to prepare artichokes.

+All you need is one ingredient, marinated artichoke hearts.
 I love the added flavor the jarred artichoke hearts in oil have, so I am using them here in this recipe.
 Be sure to drain as much of the marinade as possible when using these.
-You do want some as this will not just flavor the artichoke hearts, but the oil also sort of sheet pan “fries” them as they bake.
+You do want some as this will not just flavor the artichoke hearts, but the oil also sort of sheet pan "fries" them as they bake.
 That oil also helps make them crispy on each side.

 How to Roast Artichoke Hearts in the Oven